taskcluster/taskcluster-docs/workers/generic-worker/index.md

 running at _maximum capacity_ and not in a position to spawn new workers.
 Therefore any additional time spent spawning instances is time not spent running a task.
-When not running at capacity, this also increases financial cost, since idle workers also cost money.
+When not running at capacity, this also increases financial cost, since idle workers would need to be spawned, and left running, for an indeterminate amount of time until a new task becomes available for execution.

-### 2. Execute tasks within a virtual machine
+### 2. Dismissed: Execute tasks within a virtual machine

 Impact: